geneontology/noctua_app_stack/production/PRODUCTION_README.md

 ### 5. Test and Instantiate instance on AWS

 Test the deployment with the `dry-run` parameter.
-From command given below, update REPLACE_ME_WITH_S3_WORKSPACE_NAME to something of the form `noctua-production-YYYY-MM-DD` to match actual workspace name from Prerequisites 6 (Item 6c) and run
+From command given below, update REPLACE_ME_WITH_S3_WORKSPACE_NAME to something of the form `noctua-production-YYYY-MM-DD` to match actual workspace name from Prerequisites 6 (Item 6c) and run:

 ```
 go-deploy --workspace REPLACE_ME_WITH_S3_WORKSPACE_NAME --working-directory aws -verbose -dry-run --conf config-instance.yaml
 ```

-From command given below, update REPLACE_ME_WITH_S3_WORKSPACE_NAME to something of the form `noctua-production-YYYY-MM-DD` to match actual workspace name from Prerequisites 6 (Item 6c) and run
+From command given below, update REPLACE_ME_WITH_S3_WORKSPACE_NAME to something of the form `noctua-production-YYYY-MM-DD` to match actual workspace name from Prerequisites 6 (Item 6c) and run:

 ```
 go-deploy --workspace REPLACE_ME_WITH_S3_WORKSPACE_NAME --working-directory aws -verbose --conf config-instance.yaml
 ```

 Note, IP address of the EC2 instance.

-Optional, but useful commands
+Optional, but useful commands.

-List workspaces to ensure one has been created
+List workspaces to ensure one has been created:

 ```
 go-deploy --working-directory aws -list-workspaces -verbose